Runner's Knee vs Jumper's Knee

 Although these two injuries and the conditions that cause them are very different, the treatment of the Runner's Knee and Jumper's Knee is very similar.
 The most important thing to remember about overuse injuries is the best treatment is always rest.

 Try to take it easy and avoid bending or straightening your knee too much.
-A knee support will help to take some weight off the knee joint and support your body weight.
+A knee support such as a knee brace will help to take some weight off the knee joint and support your body weight.

 Finding the right support shouldn't be too difficult because Runner's Knee and Jumper's Knee are very common conditions, our guide shows you what supports can be used for conditions that cause Jumpers' Knee and Runner's Knee